rakelley/rakelley/views/posts/2015_06_03_deploying-sinatra-microsites-with-git.md

 # Deploying Sinatra Microsites With Git

-[Sinatra](http://www.sinatrarb.com/) is a Ruby microframework that makes building small websites very fast and easy.
+`Sinatra` is a Ruby microframework that makes building small websites very fast and easy.
 With a few more basic tools, you can have a site up and running in less than a day with no maintenance and easy git-based deployment with zero downtime.
-In this post I'm going to cover how to set up your stack and get your server serving in no time at all, as while the information for each piece is already out there, combining them isn't always the clearest.
+In this post I'm going to cover how to set up your stack and get your server serving in no time at all, as while the information for each piece is already out there, it isn't always clear how to combine the disparate configurations.

 For brevity, I'm going to assume you're using Ubuntu, Mint, or another Debian-based distro for your development machine and Ubuntu 14.04 on the server,